gigasquid/gigasquid.github.io/source/_posts/2016-02-06-why-hyperdimensional-socks-never-match.markdown

      (* (ml/norm v1) (ml/norm v2))))
 ```

-If we looks at the similarity of a hypervector with itself, the result is ~1.
-We the other random hypervectors, it is ~0.
+If we look at the similarity of a hypervector with itself, the result is ~1.
+With the other random hypervectors, it is ~0.

 ```clojure
 (cosine-sim a a) ;=>  1.0